HeavenMercy/HasserCSS/README.md

 + Has a flexible 6 column grid designed on/for desktop and automatically adapted for the the other screens.
 For rigid/static/"not flexible" column, append '-noresp' to the column class.
 + Has a hero style, a &lt;div/&gt; that will take all the page width and height

-*To see all the available class, consult the file 'hasser_repert.txt'* *To see the framework in action, open the file 'documentation.html'*
+*To see all the available class, consult the file 'hasser_repert.txt'* <br/>
+*To see the framework in action, open the file 'documentation.html'*

-Don't hesitate to notice me about any issue, so that I can fix it quickly. <br/>
+Don't hesitate to notify me of any issue, so that I can fix it quickly. <br/>
 And you can send me any request or suggestion. <br/>

 Good luck !

 PS: If you like that framework, please spread the word !
-I am not yet popular.
+I am not yet popular :lol:.